Brightblack Morning Light: Quiet Quiet music festivals

 The "Quiet Quiet" festivals were first started by Shineywater in 2003 in Bolinas, California, and have been organized in various locations in the area, including Big Sur.
 Bands and artists invited to play have included harpist Joanna Newsom, Women & Children, Lavender Diamond, Sunroof!, Ramblin Jack Elliott, Will Oldham, and Devendra Banhart.
 In 2006, the line-up included Greenwich Village folk veteran Michael Hurley, members of the post-hardcore band Lungfish, Vetiver, and the debut of Northern California folk singer Mariee Sioux, who BBML also took on national and European tours as main support.

 At an early Quiet Quiet gig in Bolinas, signs appeared at road junctions directing those interested where to go.
 At the gig itself, held at Smiley's Saloon in Bolinas and the Bolinas Community Center, locals mixed uneasily with hipsters there for the gig, and Shineywater could be heard repeatedly hushing the crowd so that the unamplified bands could be heard above the saloon din.
-However, the Community Center show was extremely profitable for the musicians and audience.
-The City Of Bolinas banned camping on the beach just weeks after the festival, because so many tents appeared on the local beach.
-Shineywater encouraged the beach as a place to camp for "all those too wasted to drive back to San Francisco."
+The show was extremely profitable for the musicians and audience; the banned camping on the beach weeks after the festival because so many tents appeared on the beach.
+Shineywater encouraged the beach as a place to camp for "all those too wasted to drive back to San Francisco".